archaic-archea/GeNT/Kernel/trap.md

 Traps may have ISA specific methods of handling a trap, which should be handled with an ISA-specific function called `{trap_type}_handler`, details can be found in `isa/{isa}/trap.md`

 ## From user space
-* Unaligned access faults - Shutdown the user program
+* Unaligned access faults - If a handler is provided, pause the current thread and generate a new one on the handler function, otherwise shutdown the program
 * Invalid memory access fault - Shutdown the user program
-* Page fault - Check if its a fault on a swapped page, if so swap it back and continue, otherwise shutdown the user program
+* Page fault - Check if its a fault on a swapped page, if so swap it back and continue, if that doesnt work then check if its in the virtual memory space for stacks and if it is, map more stack space, otherwise shutdown the user program
-* Unknown instruction fault - Shutdown the user program
+* Unknown instruction fault - If a handler is provided, pause the current thread and generate a new one on the handler function, otherwise shutdown the program
 * System calls - Jump to the system call handler
 * Breakpoint - Pause execution of the program, it can be unpaused later by a debugger or other program by using the `clear_breakpoint` function in the RDL